content

 • Wallets are not stable user identities

-• Onchain actions lag days or weeks behind first exposure
+• Onchain actions can lag days or weeks after first awareness

 • Incentives distort short-term behavior